SatyrFarm/SatyrFarm.github.io/devguide.md

 #### Creating new machines
 You should be able to create new machines by adding and modifying options in the 'config' notecard.
-If your machine requires that you sit on it while processing, set "MUST_SIT=1" .
+If your machine requires that you sit on it while processing, set `MUST_SIT=1` .
 The following conventions are also supported:

-- If you name one of the prims in the linkset "show_while_cooking" it will be shown (alpha 0%) during cooking only, and hidden afterwards.
-You can set an arbitrary alpha level for the link like 0.5 by naming it "show_while_cooking 0.5"
+- If you name one of the prims in the linkset `show_while_cooking` it will be shown (alpha 0%) during cooking only, and hidden afterwards.
+You can set an arbitrary alpha level for the link like 0.5 by naming it `show_while_cooking 0.5`
-- If you name one of the prims in the linkset "spin <0,2.0,0>" it will spin in the Y local axis with spin rate 2 while cooking.
+- If you name one of the prims in the linkset `spin <0,2.0,0>` it will spin in the Y local axis with spin rate 2 while cooking.
 You can change the vector to point to the direction and spin rate you wish.